Delivery Time FAQs

 I have a delivery today but it doesn’t show up when I put in my customer number.

-This Delivery Times program tracks only those orders being shipped out of our San Leandro and City of Industry warehouses, (which is about 90% of the orders).
+This Delivery Times program tracks only those orders being shipped out of our City of Industry warehouses, (which is about 90% of the orders).
 If your shipment is coming out of a local parts store or one of our local branches then the information will not be available on line and you will need to call that store directly to find out when your delivery would occur.

 The program says no GPS information.

 If you enter truck information and the Load number is number one, then for some reason the GPS tracking system for that truck is not working.
-The problem could be corrected within the next several minutes or hours but if you need delivery information you will need to call dispatch at (626) 854-4697 for Southern California and (510) 618-2346 for Northern California.
+The problem could be corrected within the next several minutes or hours but if you need delivery information you will need to call dispatch at (626) 854-4697 for Southern California.
 If the screen systems says no GPS system and truck number is a 200 series and load number is also 2, this means that you are a second load which will be going out around 1:00 P.M.
 The trucks are not back yet so we don’t know which truck will be actually delivering your load.
 It will be updated as soon as the second load actually departs.

 In the quantity shipped I have dashes.